 Bluetooth hands free telephone kit, Voice control system, Volvo on call

-Adjustable steering wheel force, Drive mode selector, Front collision warning with full auto brake, Lane keep assist with driver alert control, Oncoming Lane Mitigation, Road Edge Detection, Speed limiter, Speed sensitive steering
+Adjustable steering wheel force, Drive mode selector, Driver alert control with lane keeping aid, Oncoming Lane Mitigation, Speed limiter, Speed sensitive steering

-12.3" Active TFT crystal driver's instrument display, 9" Touch screen, Intelligent driver information system (IDIS), Service interval indicator, Trip computer
+12.3" Active TFT crystal driver's instrument display, 9" Touch screen, Intelligent driver information system (IDIS), Sensus navigation with European mapping and traffic information, Service interval indicator, Trip computer

-Auto dimming interior + exterior mirrors, Body colour door mirrors, Electric folding door mirrors, Electrically adjustable and heated door mirrors
+Auto dimming interior + exterior mirrors, Colour coordinated auto folding and heated power door mirrors

 Iron ore inlays